OSInside/kiwi/doc/source/commands/system_build.rst

   set to any custom name, it's only required to specify the used repository name if another than the OBS default name is used.

+--obs-ssl-no-verify

+  Dont't verify SSL server certificate when connecting to OBS

 --set-repo=<source,type,alias,priority,imageinclude,package_gpgcheck>